-Prior to his recent retirement, Mr. Rebustillo served as the 2016 President of the People Management and Association of the Philippines (PMAP) and was the former Assistant Vice President for Industrial Relations of the Philippine Daily Inquirer (PDI).
-His experience in encountering stressors in various forms, such as time management, financial concerns, or workplace issues has made him understand how to properly manage his personal and professional needs.
+Prior to his recent retirement, Mr. Rebustillo served as the 2016 President of the People Management and Association of the Philippines (PMAP) and was the former Assistant Vice President for Industrial Relations of the Philippine Daily In-

+To allay their fears.
+DES Bernardo informed the body that guirer (PDI).
+His experience in encountering stressors in varimanage his personal and professional needs.

 Led by Mr. Rebustillo, the audience sang "Let It Be" by the Beatles, symbolizing what their mantra should be when faced with adversities at work or at home.
-He also advised them to exercise control and choice to meet life's challenges.
+He also advised them to